qiukamlok-a11y/-COMP-2090SEF-group-project-task-2---Trie-Data-Structure-and-Dijkstra-s-Algorithm/README.md

 Track actual paths (not just distances) by storing predecessors.
 Integrate into applications like GPS navigation, network routing, or optimization problems.

+##User Guide – main.py Demo Runner##
+1. Project Structure
+Make sure your files are organized like this: project_folder/
+    main.py
+    trie.py
+    dijkstra.py
+trie.py → contains the Trie implementation.
+dijkstra.py → contains the Graph + Dijkstra’s Algorithm implementation.
+main.py → runs both demos.
+2. Running the Demo
+Open a terminal in the project folder and run: bash python main.py
+3. Expected Output
+You’ll see two sections:
+=== Trie Data Structure Demo ===
+search('apple'): True
+search('app'): True
+search('appl'): False
+starts_with('ap'): True
+starts_with('ba'): True
+starts_with('cat'): False

+=== Dijkstra’s Algorithm Demo ===
+Shortest paths from A:
+  A: 0
+  B: 4
+  C: 2
+  D: 9
+  E: 5
+  F: 20
+4. How to Extend
+Add more words to the Trie demo (e.g., dictionary-based autocomplete).
+Add more nodes/edges to the Graph demo to simulate larger networks.
+Combine them creatively (e.g., use Trie for storing city names, Dijkstra for computing shortest routes).